 A No-Objection Certificate is needed in Dubai whenever one applies for a bank account, telephone, liquor licence, to buy a car, or for any immigration related business.
 One will also need the NOC if one wish to change jobs from one private company to another.
 The letter comes from one's sponsor/employer and one should have copies in both English and Arabic.
 It is best to ask for these as soon as one arrives in order to avoid delays later.

 What is the average expat lifestyle in Dubai like?

 This really depends.
 It used to be that because of generous employment packages Western expats could live the high life in Dubai.
 Most people lived in large villas, had domestic help, drove expensive cars and still had plenty of money to spare.
 Now those packages are becoming less and less common, and many expats are downsizing considerably.
 Eating out is affordable, almost anything and everything can be delivered to one's home (groceries, mobile phone credit, DVDs etc.) and there is no shortage of things to do, including golf, water sports, scuba diving and even skiing.

 Exactly how hot does it get in Dubai?

-Anyone who has lived in Dubai in summer will tell you it’s an experience like no other.
+Anyone who has lived in Dubai in summer will say that it’s an experience like no other.
 With temperatures reaching 50ºC, the heat is stifling and air-conditioning is essential.
 Restaurants close outside dining areas, many expat families escape to their home country for the summer months and the rest simply stay inside.
 For holiday makers the weather might be a treat; for those who have to live and work in such extreme heat, it can become exhausting.